oat-im/pulsenet-udp/CPP-MANUAL.md

 ---

-Alright, here’s the final addition:
+Alright, here's the final addition:

 ---

 ### API.3: **Explicit POD Declaration: Use `struct` for Trivial Types with Public Constructors.**
 <a name="api3-struct-pod"></a>

-If a type is trivial, purely a value container, and has no non-trivial invariants (i.e., it doesn’t throw, doesn’t own resources, and doesn’t require complex state management), you SHALL:
+If a type is trivial and its constructors are public and cannot throw, or is POD you SHALL:

 * Declare it as a `struct`, not a `class`.
-* Keep all members public.
-* Avoid constructors unless providing convenience initialization for POD fields only.

-This makes the purpose of the type immediately obvious: it’s a dumb bag of data.
+This makes the purpose of the type immediately obvious: You don't need a factory to create it because it's safe to do so with the constructors.

 #### ✅ Correct Example: